Transition statements – information for schools

 The information in the TLDS helps prep teachers to get to know the children entering their classes and plan appropriate learning and teaching programs.
 The TLDS is not a report card.

-Below are seven ways that schools can effectively use the TLDS.
+Below are 7 ways that schools can effectively use the TLDS.
 The TLDS:

 - provides individual child interests so you can select familiar or favourite picture books and activities to reassure new preps at orientation sessions and in the first few weeks of the school year